Farewell Vacation Grandma’s Last Walk On The Beach

 After the tsunami drill was finished we packed up the kids and decided to return to the Ocean Shores Interpretive Center for another afternoon of learning and fun.
 My daughter’s husband and our second grandson had not been able to join us the first visit and the experience was too good to pass up.
 Both were excited to be able to see what we were so excited about.

 The area seemed to be just like any other neighborhood in a small town.
 The economy seemed a bit slow, but then it was toward the end of the summer season and most tourists were gone.
 There were many, almost too many signs advertising homes for sale, homes for rent and not a lot of traffic beating down the doors.
+Don’t get me wrong, I’m sure that there are lots of people in and around California who would want to buy some of those properties for sale.
+Me included.
+I’ve also heard that there are plenty of Rolling Hills Estates homes for sale for anyone who is looking to upgrade on their current home.
+And they also look beautiful too.
+If anything, people should be jumping at the chance to buy some of the available properties.
+But for many, it is just not possible at the minute.
 Many businesses were closed and the buildings empty.
-Sad, it is a cute area and town…the people are friendly and down to earth.
+Sad, it is a cute area and town… the people are friendly and down to earth.

 Finally we arrived at the Ocean City Interpretive Center only to find it was not yet open.
 Approaching the door we found we had fifteen minutes to kill.
 If you know anything about kids you know where we went and what we did for those fifteen minutes!